Jerry Robinson (linebacker)

-Jerry Dewayne Robinson (born December 18, 1956) is an American former professional football player who was a linebacker in the National Football League (NFL) for thirteen seasons during the 1970s, 1980s and 1990s.
-He played college football for the UCLA Bruins, and earned All-American honors.
-Chosen in the first round of the 1979 NFL Draft, he played professionally for the Philadelphia Eagles and Los Angeles Raiders of the NFL.
+Jerry Dewayne Robinson (born December 18, 1956) is an American former professional football player who was a linebacker for 13 seasons in the National Football League (NFL) during the 1970s, 1980s and 1990s.
+He played college football for the UCLA Bruins, earning All-American honors.
+Chosen in the first round of the 1979 NFL draft, he played professionally for the Philadelphia Eagles and Los Angeles Raiders of the NFL.

-Early years
+Early life

 Robinson was born in San Francisco, California.
 He attended Cardinal Newman High School in Santa Rosa, California, where he played for the Cardinal Newman high school football team.

 College career

 Robinson attended the University of California, Los Angeles (UCLA), where he played for the Bruins from 1975 to 1978.
-He was recruited as a tight end by Dick Vermeil, his future professional coach, who converted him to linebacker.
+He was recruited as a tight end by Dick Vermeil, his future professional coach, who along with Jed Hughes converted him to linebacker.
 He was a three-time consensus first-team All-American (1976, 1977, 1978).
 Robinson was inducted into the College Football Hall of Fame in 1996.
+In 1999, Sports Illustrated included him on its All-Century Team for college football.